berkeley-gif/caladapt-website-2021/content/tools/extreme-precipitation/about.md

   override these defaults by selecting a new “event duration” (number of days over which precipitation accumulates), or by selecting a different “threshold“ value that corresponds to either the 90th, 95th or 99th percentiles.
-The tool then displays the extreme events that exceed the threshold in different ways.
+The tool displays the extreme events that exceed the threshold in different ways.
 The Frequency chart shows the estimated intensity of precipitation events (Return Level) for a selected period (Return Period) and how it changes over the historical